ianmparker/Histograms/README.md

 For grayscale images, the pixel intensity values range from 0 to 255.
 The left side of the histogram corresponds to the darker areas (shadows), the middle section represents mid-tone values (grays), and the right-hand side depicts the lighter areas (highlights).

 A histogram skewed towards the left indicates an abundance of darker tones, suggesting an underexposed image.
-Conversely, a histogram leaning towards the right signifies a preponderance of lighter tones, indicative of an overexposed image.
+Conversely, a histogram leaning towards the right signifies lighter tones, indicative of an overexposed image.

 -----------------------------------------------------------
 # Sample Input